Superalgos/Superalgos/README.md

 Since for each market there are multiple Daily Files (one for 1 min time period, one for 2 min, 3 min, 4, 5, 10, 15, 20, 30 and 45 minutes) this data structure loads all of these files and have them readily available in memory for consumption.

-Moreover, it uses the concept of a File Cursor to load more files of the previous days and the days following days in order to have them ready in memory if needed.
+Moreover, it uses the concept of a File Cursor to load more files of the previous days and the following days in order to have them ready in memory if needed.